hklarner/detection_of_markers_for_discrete_phenotypes/README.md

 pip3 install git+https://github.com/hklarner/detection_of_markers_for_discrete_phenotypes@1.0.0
 ```

+## The biomarkers tool
 If the installation was successful you should be able to see the help menu for the biomarkers tool:
 ```
 $ biomarkers -h
 Usage: biomarkers [OPTIONS] COMMAND1 [ARGS]...
 [COMMAND2 [ARGS]...]...